jql6/NBA_salary_regression/index.md

 I thought it would be easy to join the data until I perused the salary data and saw that some of the players, such as P.J.
 Washington, didn't have periods in their names.
 I had faced this problem earlier when joining data between [Yahoo API](https://developer.yahoo.com/fantasysports/guide/) and NBA API in which certain players' names wouldn't match up with the other names.

 Thus, I wrote an algorithm to try to match the names between the two lists.
-I wanted to write a relatively simple algorithm so there some false positive such as the match between Justin and Jerome Robinson.
+I wanted to write a relatively simple algorithm so there are some false positives such as the match between Justin and Jerome Robinson.
 Luckily, the list was small enough to manually correct.

 When I was exploring the data, I was able to make the relationship between salary and minutes per game look more linear on the scatterplot.
 I did this by applying a natural log transformation on salary.
 Unfortunately, the log transformation on salary made the other variables less linear with salary.